• Skip to main content

 Homeschooling Problems

 I have eight children and started with my first child right away in grade K and my oldest three are now graduated.
-I presently have one child in public high school and am presently homeschooling 3 children, Pre-School, Grade 2 and Grade 4, with a toddler in tow.
+I presently have one child in public high school and am homeschooling 4 children, Pre-School, Grade K, Grade 4 and Grade 6.
 During my homeschooling years, I have made my share of mistakes and learned from them.
 There is still much to learn and overcome, but these are the ones I have overcome, with help from Jesus Christ.

 Trying To Do A Public School Schedule